Lockie42/python-calculator/README.md

 ### The perpose of the calculator
 -For 3 to 5 year old

+### The design
+-Base coulor grey(all of the number fuctions 0 to 9) -Hot pink for the following funtions, Equals, New Sum and the addtion funtion

 ### Functions of the calculator
 -Numbers from 0 to 9
 - Button plus for addition